 1. Be Helpful

-When I was working on a story for FIRST for Women magazine, the second best-selling women’s consumer magazine in the U.S., I contacted the publicist for a well-known doctor about a story.
+When I was working on a story for a national women’s health magazine, I contacted the publicist for a well-known doctor about a story.

 I needed to interview a “real woman” source, so I asked if she could refer one of her clients and we would plug the doctor in the story.
 There was also a chance for her to be interviewed as well.

-Two days later after she said she’d look into it, the publicist said they in fact, weren’t interested because it was too time consuming and too much work.
+Two days later after she said she’d look into it, the publicist said they actually weren’t interested because it was too time consuming and too much work.

 Landing media opportunities can be really challenging—even with a publicist—so I say, when an opportunity presents itself, go for it.